-- 1. Housing information services including, but not limited to, counseling, information, and referral services to assist eligible individuals to locate, acquire, finance and maintain housing. - 2.
-Resource identification to establish, coordinate and develop housing assistance resources. - 3.
-Project- or tenant-based rental assistance including assistance or shared housing arrangement. - 4.
-Short-term rent, mortgage, and utility payments to prevent the homelessness of the tenant or mortgagor of a dwelling.
+- 1. Project- or tenant-based rental assistance including assistance or shared housing arrangement. - 2.
+Short-term rent, mortgage, and utility payments to prevent the homelessness of the tenant or mortgagor of a dwelling. - 3.
+Supportive services including, but not limited to, health, mental health, assessment, drug and alcohol abuse treatment and counseling, day care, nutritional services, intensive care when required, and assistance in gaining access to local, State and Federal government benefits and services except that health services may not be provided to family members.

-- 5. Supportive services including, but not limited to, health, mental health, assessment, permanent housing placement, drug and alcohol abuse treatment and counseling, day care, nutritional services, intensive care when required, and assistance in gaining access to local, State and Federal government benefits and services except that health services may not be provided to family members. - 6.
-Leasing short-term hotel/motel assistance to house individuals and their families for up to 60 days while securing permanent housing. - 7.
-Transitional housing to support facility-based housing for individuals and their families up to 24 months while securing permanent housing. - 8.
-Emergency/minor rehabilitation costs for HOPWA facilities or units to ensure safe, affordable, permanent housing for individuals and their families.
+- 4. Permanent Housing Placement activities to assist individuals and families establish permanent residence with the goal of continued occupancy. - 5.
+Short-term Facility-based housing (hotel/motel assistance) to house individuals and their families for up to 60 days while securing permanent housing.